Last Updated: 05/26/2021

 It is important that the personal information we hold about you is accurate and current.
 Please let us know if your personal information changes during your relationship with us by updating your account information or emailing us at privacy@parchment.com.

-Like many websites on the Internet, we automatically gather certain non-personally identifiable information and store it in log files.
-This information may include, for example, your IP address, browser type, and Internet connection speed.
-In addition, we may employ the use of “cookies” in certain areas of our Site.
-We use this information, which does not identify individual users, but does differentiate between users (as described in greater detail below) to analyze trends, to administer the site, to track users’ activity on the site, and to gather demographic information about our user base as a whole.
+We may employ the use of “cookies” in certain areas of our Site to collect the information above.
+We use this information to analyze trends, to administer the site, to track users’ activity on the site, and to gather demographic information about our user base as a whole.
 We may link this automatically collected data to other information we collect about you.

 Technologies such as cookies, beacons, tags and scripts are used by Parchment and our partners, affiliates, or service providers.
 These technologies are used in analyzing trends, administering the Site, tracking users’ movements around the Site and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.